RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Basinger and Mighty Wind.
 The complaint alleged that defendants breached an oral and a written contract to provide Basinger's acting services.&hellip;

-&hellip; The jury concluded that “Basinger and/or MightyWind” had entered into both an oral and a written contract, had breached the contract and had caused damages to Main Line in the amount of $7,421,694.
+The jury concluded that “Basinger and/or MightyWind” had entered into both an oral and a written contract, had breached the contract and had caused damages to Main Line in the amount of $7,421,694.
 The jury further determined that “Basinger and/or Mighty Wind” had denied in bad